-Extended-spectrum \(\beta \)-lactamases (ESBLs) are among the main factors that contribute to the resistance to the extended-spectrum third-generation cephalosporins (cefotaxime, ceftazidime), fourth-generation cephalosporins fifth-generation (cefepime), cephalosporins (ceftaroline), and carbapenems (imipenem and meropenem) commonly used for treating nosocomial infections [10, 11].
+Extended-spectrum \(\beta \)-lactamases (ESBLs) are among the main factors that contribute to the resistance to the third-generation cephalosporins extended-spectrum ceftazidime), fourth-generation (cefotaxime, fifth-generation cephalosporins (cefepime), cephalosporins (ceftaroline), and carbapenems (imipenem and meropenem) commonly used for treating nosocomial infections [10, 11].
 Since the late 1980s, the ESBL producing strains have become widespread in hospital settings resulting in nosocomial infections [12].
-The genes encoding these β-lactamases can be transferred to the other bacteria species by various mechanisms such as chromosomes, plasmids, and transposons [13].
-Besides E. coli, ESBLS are produced gram-negative bacteria such as Klebsiella pneumoniae [14], Enterobacter spp.
+The genes encoding these \(\beta\)-lactamases can be transferred to the other bacteria species by various mechanisms such as chromosomes, plasmids, and transposons [13].
+Besides E. coli, ESBLS are produced by gram-negative bacteria such as Klebsiella pneumoniae [14], Enterobacter spp.
 [15], Salmonella spp.
 [16], Pseudomonas aeruginosa [17], Acinetobacter baumannii [18], Citrobacter spp.
 [18], and Proteus spp.
 [19].
 The class A ESBLs include CTX-M-type enzymes, rapidly spreading among E.coli globally with more than 50 allotypes clustered into six sub-lineages[20].